Healthy Learning Mind

 During the last few years research on mindfulness has increased, and widened from the adult population to children and adolescents.
 Earlier preliminary international research has shown promising results among children and adolescents both in clinical and school contexts.
 Earlier research shows that practicing mindfulness develops e.g. children’s and adolescents’ stress resilience, attention, emotion regulation, compassion and social skills.
 However, to be able to indicate the significant beneficial effects of mindfulness practice on children’s and adolescents’ health and well-being, the research needs to shift toward large and well-designed studies with robust methodologies.

-The primary aim of the Healthy Learning Mind research is to explore the effectiveness of a mindfulness intervention program compared to a standard relaxation program among a large sample (N= 2400) of children and adolescents in the school context.
-In addition, we are interested in comparing intervention and non-treatment (N=600) groups, the sample size being altogether 3 000 students.
+The primary aim of the Healthy Learning Mind research is to explore the effectiveness of a mindfulness intervention program compared to a standard relaxation program among a large sample of children and adolescents in the school context.
+In addition, we are interested in comparing intervention and non-treatment groups.
+The sample size is altogether 3 519 students.

 The aim is to: